IEA Wind Task 19: Wind Energy in Cold Climates (working period 2019 - 2021)

 Short Description

-In the course of this current project Energiewerkstatt will (beside the tasks of networking and dissemination activities) work on the two following research topics:
+In the course of the previous working period (2019 to 2021) Energiewerkstatt (beside the tasks of networking and dissemination activities) worked on the two following research topics:

-In order to ensure a smooth knowledge transfer of international expertise to Austria, Energiewerkstatt serves as a national interface for the IEA activities.
-In co-operation with IGW, international know-how will be disseminated in Austria.
+In order to ensure a smooth knowledge transfer of international expertise to Austria, Energiewerkstatt served as a national interface for the IEA activities.
+In co-operation with IGW, international know-how was disseminated in Austria.

 Project Images